-North Lincolnshire Council's Senior Responsible Officer is Neil Laminman, Director, Corporate and Community Services.
-His responsibilities are to oversee the integrity of the RIPA process, exercise oversight of the authorisations, ensure Authorising Officers are properly trained, meet with officers from the Office of Surveillance Commissioners, and implement recommendations from Inspection Reports.
+North Lincolnshire Council's Senior Responsible Officer is Becky McIntyre, Director of Governance and Partnerships.
+The responsibilities of this role are to oversee the integrity of the RIPA process, exercise oversight of the authorisations, ensure Authorising Officers are properly trained, meet with officers from the Office of Surveillance Commissioners, and implement recommendations from Inspection Reports.

-North Lincolnshire Council's RIPA Co-ordinator is Lisa Kershaw, Assistant Solicitor.
-Her responsibilities are to keep the Central Record, exercise oversight on authorisations, organise and conduct training, and raise awareness within the Council.
+North Lincolnshire Council's RIPA Co-ordinator is Lisa Langdon, Group Manager, Contentious Legal Practice.
+The responsibilities of this role are to keep the Central Record, exercise oversight on authorisations, organise and conduct training, and raise awareness within the Council.
+A proportionate and pragmatic approach will be taken to training requirements.